DHIS2 for Climate & Health

 To help strengthen the climate resilience of national health systems, DHIS2 for Climate & Health aims to enhance existing DHIS2 systems through the integration of climate, weather, environmental, and earth observation data; the development of Climate & Health analytical and modeling tools; and the design of data visualizations and dashboards to support effective and timely analysis and decision making in response to climate-sensitive health risks.

-Interested in using DHIS2 for Climate & Health?
+Are you interested in using DHIS2 for Climate & Health?
 Get in touch with us at climate@dhis2.org

 Incorporating climate, weather, and environmental data into DHIS2 can help to close the data gap between climate and health and deploy sustainable digital systems that address local health priorities, provide evidence for national climate change adaptation and public health policies, and support effective health interventions to respond to climate-related health risks.
 Below are a few examples of potential Climate & Health systems supported by DHIS2, as well as DHIS2 features developed to support them.
 Learn more on the use cases and features page.